DecentricCorp/Lightrail-API-Docs/RedemptionRules.md

 - rules are evaluated using `value`, `currency`, `balance` and `metadata` of the transaction JSON
 - rules are evaluated to a single value which is then coerced to a boolean
-- if the final value is true the transaction can draw down on the promotion
+- if the final value is true the transaction can drawdown on the promotion
 - syntax is modeled on EcmaScript
 - types are dynamic with coercion following EcmaScript's rules
 - there is no assignment, no looping, no recursion, no null pointer exception